LacunaOmnibus/MontyLacuna/doc/scripts/index.rst

 There are a few scripts that help with the initial MontyLacuna setup.
 By the time you're reading this, you've probably run them already as you were following through the setup process.

-Once these scripts have been run once, they probably don't need to be run again.
+They're being listed below for completeness, but if you've already run these scripts, you shouldn't need to run them again.

 .. toctree::
    :maxdepth: 2